ljpengelen/markdown-to-pdf/examples/cv.md

 Kabisa is specialized in developing elegant software solutions using technologies such as Ruby on Rails, Java, and Python.
 Luc has worked on the following projects:

+#### Engie - June 2020 - Current

+Engie is a French multinational electric utility company, which is currently actively developing its Smart O&M platform.
+Smart O&M is the software that takes care of their clients’ building assets in a fully transparent and efficient way.
+It predicts and tracks breakdowns in the buildings, optimizes operators’ rounds and monitors and evaluates contractual commitments.

+For Engie, Luc works as a full-stack developer in a team of seven on a handful of back-end services and two front-end applications.
+In total, the back end of Engie's platform consists of around 50 microservices that communicate asynchronously via ActiveMQ and Amazon SQS, and synchronously via REST and GraphQL.

+Angular, NgRx, Cypress, Jest, TypeScript, Java, Spring Boot, JBoss Wildfly, Amazon SQS, ActiveMQ, and MongoDB.
+{: .technologies}

 #### Hertek Safety - April 2019 - March 2020

 Hertek Safety provides and services systems for fire protection.